rbeyzas/the-foodies-app/notes.md

 [] Error messages will be added
 [] generateMetaData is not fully working. review it
 [] migrate images to AWS S3
+[] Some of the photos in db will be deleted